David Rocastle: Illness and death

-In February 2001, Rocastle announced that he was suffering from non-Hodgkin's lymphoma, an aggressive form of cancer which attacks the immune system, and had been diagnosed the previous October.
-He underwent a course of chemotherapy and was hopeful of a recovery.
-He died on 31 March 2001, aged 33, and was survived by his wife and children.
-Many years later, it was revealed that Rocastle's cancer had been declared terminal from the time of his diagnosis in October 2000.
+In February 2001, Rocastle announced that he was suffering from an aggressive form of non-Hodgkin's lymphoma (a cancer which attacks the immune system).
+He underwent a course of chemotherapy and was hopeful of a recovery but died on 31 March 2001 in the company of his wife and children.
+It was later revealed that Rocastle's lymphoma had been diagnosed as terminal at diagnosis in October 2000.

+Rocastle was the first player to have played in the Premier League to die, almost a decade after its formation, and the first to have been capped at senior level by England during the 1990s.

 Six weeks after Rocastle's death, his nine-year-old son Ryan was Arsenal's mascot for their FA Cup final match against Liverpool, a match in which they took the lead but ultimately lost 2–1.

 Five years and a day after his death, 1 April 2006 was designated "David Rocastle Day", as part of the celebrations of Arsenal's final season at Highbury.
 Upon the day a league game was played which saw a brace from Thierry Henry in an eventual 5–0 win for Arsenal over Aston Villa.
 Fans paid tribute to Rocastle before the start of the match with a minute's applause.

 In August 2006, Arsenal opened the David Rocastle indoor centre at the club's academy, located at Hale End in Walthamstow, London.
 Rocastle is also one of 32 Arsenal legends honoured by having their images illustrated on the side of the new Emirates Stadium.
 On 30 March 2013, Arsenal played a game which marked the 12-year anniversary of Rocastle's death.
 The fans sang his name throughout the first ten minutes, and his famous quote of "Remember who you are, what you are, and who you represent!" was shown on the screen.
 Just after this, Arsenal scored the first goal in a 4–1 victory in the match against Reading.
 Hull City paid tribute to Rocastle by erecting a sign in his honour at the KC Stadium for their league match against Arsenal in May 2015.
 On 2 April 2016, Arsenal's fans paid another similar tribute to him at the Emirates during Arsenal's match against Watford, which marked the 15th anniversary of Rocastle's death.